mildsunrise/py-struct/README.md

     host: U32
 ~~~

-**Caveat:** `tuple` (last case in allowed types) will not verify or insert alignment between its elements.
-Its alignment will be the GCD of the alignments of its elements, and the size will be the sum of the sizes.
-This means `tuple[U64, U64]` will probably do what you want (align to 8 bytes), but `tuple[U64, U32]` will only align to 4 bytes.
-If you need alignment, use a nested Struct instead of a tuple.
+**Caveat:** `tuple` (last case in allowed types) will not verify or insert alignment between its elements; its size will be the sum of the field sizes.
+Its alignment will be `gcd(__size__, lcm(field alignments...))`, which means it'll have the right alignment if its elements are aligned.
+If you need proper alignment handling, use a nested Struct instead of a tuple.

 **Note:** `align` must be specified on each class; it doesn't get inherited from the struct that used it.